 The seminar is open to all undergraduates who have completed at least one course from MATH 323, MATH 355, or DATA 363.
 MATH 395M carries one unit of upper-division elective credit.
-This course may not be used to fulfill degree requirements for any major or minor.

 Students considering writing an honors thesis in math or statistics are encouraged to enroll in the research seminar prior to or during the term in which they will plan their honors thesis.